 It is intended that the Credit Cover parameters will be reviewed on an annual basis based on the data from the previous year.
-For the analysis undertaken as part of this report, a data set was selected from 01/10/2018 to 20/06/2021.
+For the analysis undertaken as part of this report, a data set was selected from 01/10/2018 to 15/06/2022.
 This is the most recent data within SEM supplied for which the necessary forward looking calculations of realised exposure can be calculated.

 Figure 2 shows the metered demand and associated settlement amounts over the data period used in determination of the credit cover parameters.
 The metered demand is fairly constant showing a weekly cycle as expected from the steady state supplier data.
 The dip over the Christmas and New Year period is also clearly shown to be related to volume and not price.
 There is also a clear reduction in metered demand from March 2020 due to COVID-19.
 The settlement amounts on the other hand show more variation due to the effect of both price and volume.
 While there is a drop over the Christmas period it is not as marked.
 The large jump in metering from March 2021 is caused by one supply unit going for zero meter values to over 6k MWh per day.
-The MDP has confirmed these values are correct as a new supplier was added under the participant.